 The evaluator shall examine the TSS and determine that enough detail is provided to explain how the implementation complies with RFC 2818.

+Guidance Documentation

+The evaluator shall examine the guidance documentation to verify it instructs the Administrator how to configure TOE for use as an HTTPS client or HTTPS server.

 Tests

-The evaluator shall perform the following tests:

-Test 1: The evaluator shall attempt to establish each trusted path or channel that utilizes HTTPS, observe the traffic with a packet analyser, verify that the connection succeeds, and verify that the traffic is identified as TLS or HTTPS.
+This test is now performed as part of FIA_X509_EXT.1/Rev testing.

-Other tests are performed in conjunction with the TLS evaluation activities.
+Tests are performed in conjunction with the TLS evaluation activities.

 If the TOE is an HTTPS client or an HTTPS server utilizing X.509 client authentication, then the certificate validity shall be tested in accordance with testing performed for FIA_X509_EXT.1.